kimzuni/longvinter-docker-server/docs/en/README.md

 > or
 > [Crontab Generator](https://crontab-generator.org).

-Set AUTO_UPDATE_CRON_EXPRESSION to change the default schedule.
+Example Usage: If AUTO_UPDATE_CRON_EXPRESSION to `0 2 * * *`, the update script will run every day at 2:00 AM.
+This is affected by the environment variable TZ value and the default is set to run at midnight every night.

 ## Editing Server Settings